miyako/4d-plugin-pdf-kit/README.md

 ##Fix for Sierra

+* ``PDF INSERT PAGES`` is rewritten to internally duplicate trailing pages before inserting new pages then finally remove the duplicate pages.

 * ``PDF REMOVE PAGE`` is rewritten to internally exchange the target page before removing it.

 ##New in 1.4